-WWE drug testing is certain to happen on any day without prior notice but according to Sean Waltman, there was one time backstage at 1995’s Royal Rumble pay-per-view where a corrupt drug administrator unexpectedly helped him and a few others beat the test.
+Drug testing is sure to happen on any day in WWE without prior notice.
+However, there was one time a corrupt drug administrator unexpectedly helped Sean Waltman and others beat the test.

 In a November 26, 2005 interview with PWTorch, Sean Waltman opened up about his past drug use and how he and other wrestlers beat WWE drug testing via an unexpected assist from a corrupt administrator.